 Climatic regions of India

-The climate of whole India is Monsoon type but there are many regional variations.
+The climate of the whole India is Monsoon type but there are many regional variations.
 These variations are sub-type of monsoon climate and form the basis of the identification of climatic regions.

 A climatic region has a homogenous climatic condition which is the result of a combination of two factors i.e. temperature and rainfall.